How to Get a Job in the Games Industry

 Tip #1: Play video games.

 THANKS CORPORAL OBVIOUS.
 But seriously, play a lot of them.
 Be up-to-date, but also play the classics.
 Play Plants vs Zombies.
 Play Chrono Trigger.
 Play Frog Fractions.
 But above all, play games made by the company you want to work for.
 Hiring teams often ask what games you’re playing right now.
 What are your all-time-favorites?
 They’re generally looking to connect with you and see if you are a good fit for their super fragile culture of awesomeness.
-Letting one non-awesome non-gamer in could change a tight-knit team into a soulless cube-farm of employees, instead of a ball-rocking squadron of BOOYA.
+Letting one non-awesome person in could change a tight-knit team into a soulless cube-farm of employees.

 Tip #2: Don’t be a fan-boy. (omg I hate that word)